How to Start a WordPress Website on Bluehost

 - Bluehost offers money back if you decide it’s not for you.
 Also, reach out to me via email if you have any questions regarding Bluehost.

-Click here to start the process and use the tutorial to guide you as you go.
+Click here to select your hosting plan and use the tutorial to guide you as you go.

 How to Start a WordPress Website on BlueHhost